blackbirdcrew/BLOG/_posts/2019-10-18-SOQL-Tutorial-For-Admins.md

 - `NULLS FIRST` or `NULLS LAST` (optional): whether the records with a null value in that field appear first or last

-**Order by example 1**: We want our results to be sorted by the Account name, in ascending order
+We want our results to be sorted by the Account name, in ascending order

 `SELECT Name, BillingCity, LastModifiedDate FROM Account ORDER BY Name ASC`